BasedLinux/bsd/doc/manual/source/language/import-from-derivation.md

 # Import From Derivation

-The value of a Nix expression can depend on the contents of a [store object].
+The value of a Bsd expression can depend on the contents of a [store object].

 [store object]: @docroot@/store/store-object.md